Master Trust Authorisation

 We worked closely with a major asset manager to design and implement a DC proposition .

 We started by gaining a full understanding of their current capabilities and strengths, together with details of their existing client base and distribution channels .
-We then produced a series of short reports to bring them up to date with the current landscape.
-These included:
+We then produced a series of short reports to bring them up to date with the current UK DC pensions landscape.

 - Innovations in the DC market over the last 20 years (successes and failures).

 - Propositions of the major current providers (investment managers, insurance companies and consultants).